-This blog is contributed by Heike Knapp, a teacher in Prague.
+These grammar games for secondary students are selected from my games books by Heike Knapp in Prague.
 After a introduction on the difficulty of teaching teenagers, she recounts her experience using four games to teach her secondary students English grammar.

 As well as these wider issues, teaching grammar is important, not only in the national syllabus of each country but also as a tool to build correct and meaningful sentences, so that students learn to express themselves and discuss their own opinions.
 But mastering the grammar of a foreign language usually takes time and effort.